Xiphoseer/sdo-tool/docs/index.md

 # Signum!
 Document Toolbox

-The *Signum!* program was a popular word-processor available for the ATARI AT line of home computers and distributed by [Application Systems Heidelberg (ASH)][ASH].
+The *Signum!* program was a popular word-processor available for the ATARI ST line of home computers and distributed by [Application Systems Heidelberg (ASH)][ASH].
 While it could be used via the *MagicCMac* or *MagicCPC* emulators, it was never ported to newer systems.
 The file format (*.SDO for Signum! and Signum!2) was proprietary or at least